Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-which, on its own terms, is a valid probability measure, and alongside Eqs. \ref{eq:prob_connect_exact}, \ref{eq:gcc_consistency} completely describes the SPLD.
-We refer to Eqs. \ref{eq:prob_connect_exact}, \ref{eq:gcc_consistency} and \ref{eq:sf_avg} as the ``closed-form'' (bound) of the SPLD, and emphasize that these approximations underestimate probability mass on longer geodesics: the closed-form of the survival (cumulative distribution) function of the SPLD is a lower (upper) bound on the analytic form, which is tight for shorter lengths in finite-size networks.
-These approximations will not be useful if we are interested in computing the size of the giant component, since the closed-form in Eq. \ref{eq:sf_avg} will always have a limiting value of $1$ in the supercritical regime (see Theorems \ref{lemma:perc_thresh}, \ref{lemma:nodespace_partition} in Appendix \ref{sec:apdx_perc_part}).
-However, if we are interested in geodesics shorter than the modal length, or the expectation of geodesic lengths rather than the full SPLD, then these are seen to be reasonable approximations.
-We demonstrate this behaviour for ER graphs in Fig. \ref{fig:spd_er}, and for more general random graph models in Sec. \ref{sec:geodesics_specific}.
+which, as such, \emph{is} a valid probability measure, and alongside Eqs. \eqref{eq:prob_connect_exact}, \eqref{eq:gcc_consistency} completely describes the GLD.
+We refer to Eqs. \eqref{eq:prob_connect_exact}, \eqref{eq:gcc_consistency} and \eqref{eq:sf_avg} as the ``closed form'' of the GLD, and emphasize that these approximations underestimate probability mass on longer geodesics: the closed form of the conditional PMF of the GLD is an upper bound on its analytic form, which is tight for shorter lengths in finite-size networks.
+These approximations will not be useful if we are interested in computing the size of the giant component, since the closed form in Eq. \eqref{eq:sf_avg} will always have a limiting value of unity in the supercritical regime (see Theorems 1 and 4 in Ref. \onlinecite{loomba2024geodesics2}).
+However, if we are interested in geodesics shorter than the modal length, or the expectation of geodesic lengths rather than the full GLD, then these are seen to be reasonable approximations.
+We demonstrate this behavior for ER graphs in Fig. \ref{fig:spd_er}, and for other statistical network models in Sec. \ref{sec:geodesics_specific}.

-\paragraph*{Approximate closed form of the SPLD.}Finally, we consider a scenario which produces a helpful interpretation for the survival function of the SPLD.
-Putting the na\"{i}ve initial condition from Eq. \ref{eq:prob_connect_apx} in Eq. \ref{eq:sf_avg} results in an ``approximate closed-form'' of the survival function of the SPLD:
+\paragraph*{Approximate closed form of the GLD}Finally, we consider a scenario which produces an insightful interpretation for the survival function of the GLD.
+The na\"{i}ve approximation to the initial condition from Eq. \eqref{eq:prob_connect_apx}---which given Eq. \eqref{eq:prob_connect_exact} is asymptotically tight if $\forall i: \prob{\phi_i}\approx 1$ i.e. the network is almost surely connected---can be inserted in Eq. \eqref{eq:sf_avg} to yield an ``approximate closed form'' of the survival function of the GLD: